blimmer/cdk-datadog-integration/docs/classes/datadogintegrationstack.md

 *Inherited from [DatadogIntegrationStack](datadogintegrationstack.md).[renameLogicalId](datadogintegrationstack.md#renamelogicalid)*

-Defined in node_modules/@aws-cdk/core/lib/stack.d.ts:188
+Defined in node_modules/@aws-cdk/core/lib/stack.d.ts:263

 Rename a generated logical identities

-To modify the naming scheme strategy, extend the `Stack` class and override the `createNamingScheme` method.
+To modify the naming scheme strategy, extend the `Stack` class and override the `allocateLogicalId` method.

 **Parameters:**